ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

    - Each group has an overrun buffer of *100 pp*.
    - If a player upgrades after the start of the tournament, 50% of the points will be kept.
 4. The maps for each round will be announced by the mappool selectors on the official stream, on the Sunday before the actual matches take place.
-   - Each mappool contains 7 beatmaps of varying types.
 5. Players schedule their match time before the start of the week's match.
-   - Players with special time requirements need to contact the referee in advance.
-The organiser does not guarantee that anyone's request will be met, and players need to properly communicate with the referee in advance.
+   - Players with special time requirements need to contact the organiser in advance.
+The organiser does not guarantee that anyone's request will be met, and players need to properly communicate with the organizer in advance.
 6. Every week, the referee creates a multiplayer room at a fixed time, and the players who need to play a match will enter the room.
 7. There is **no warm-up phase** for the match.
 8. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.